wecodemore/wcm_lang_switch/readme.txt

 == Changelog ==

+= 1.5 =

+* Added local/native JSON strings data file.
+* Extended the dev tools parser to include the native data for the JSON files that are used for the UI.

 = 1.4 =

 * Added remote location to fetch a complete list of ISO 639-x strings from.